-With a history dating back in 1960, Brasilia is a well planned city and the capital of Brazil.
+With a history dating back in 1960, Brasilia is a well-planned city and the capital of Brazil.
 The city is a home to modernist architecture that let to its listing as a UNESCO World Heritage Site and worldwide architectural designs appear to be represented in Brasilia in one way or the other.
 For travel within and around Brazil, Brasilia acts as a significant hub for transportation providing links to most of other regions and cities in the country.
 The city bears a unique shape which appears to be designed either as an airplane or a big bird.
-There are several separated regions in the city with each of them set aside for a particular function like banking, commerce and industry, housing and hospitals among others.
+There are several separated regions in the city with each of them set aside for a particular function like banking, commerce, and industry, housing, and hospitals among others.

 The beauty of the city is enhanced by a big artificial late which is majorly used for leisure both by locals and foreigners.
 Brasilia is a cultural and commercial hub of the country with hotels, cathedral and numerous stores dotted all over the city.
-Despite the city being created almost five decades ago, it is still undergoing through major cultural developments.
-Temperatures in the city are generally conducive but the dry season can be worse as high temperatures tend to turn the generally green city to a desert like destination where people are forced to drink lots of water to cool their bodies.
+Despite the city being created almost five decades ago, it is still undergoing major cultural developments.
+Temperatures in the city are generally conducive but the dry season can be worse as high temperatures tend to turn the generally green city to a desert-like destination where people are forced to drink lots of water to cool their bodies.

-Almost every architectural site in Brasilia is a part of Monumental Axis that forms the entire city starting with the famous Three Powers Square housing the Supreme Court and presidential palace.
-Palace of Justice at Brasilia is a beautiful façade comprising of some waterfalls that make the area quite attractive.
-The Brasilia Cathedral is quite famous and rated among the top amazing buildings in modern world.
+Almost every architectural site in Brasilia is a part of the Monumental Axis that forms the entire city starting with the famous Three Powers Square housing the Supreme Court and presidential palace.
+The Palace of Justice at Brasilia is a beautiful façade comprising of some waterfalls that make the area quite attractive.
+The Brasilia Cathedral is quite famous and rated among the top amazing buildings in the modern world.

 If you want to catch a good panorama view of the entire city, the television tower is the place to be where you will also find a food market and crafts as well.
 In addition to the fantastic architectural masterpieces, Brasilia also has a share of natural attractions as well starting with the Paranoa Lake featuring a park and lakeside restaurants which is still a famous swimming spot in the city.

-The City Park in Brasilia is larger than the Central Park in New York and it is popular for a wide range of sporting activities like skating, cycling, jogging, kart racing and many outdoor activities.
+The City Park in Brasilia is larger than Central Park in New York and it is popular for a wide range of sporting activities like skating, cycling, jogging, kart racing, and many outdoor activities.
 The Brasilia National Park has a natural swimming pool and flora and fauna life.
 The beautiful waterfall of Poco Azul is also another outstanding attraction.
-Besides all these, Brasilia is also home to theatres, galleries and museums that reinforce the status of the city as a cultural center.
+Besides all these, Brasilia is also home to theatres, galleries, and museums that reinforce the status of the city as a cultural center.
 There are regular exhibitions held in the city which attract artists from all over the world.